The “Everett Effect”

 Grace, daddy’s first born angel, who was the darling of everyone’s eye in the hospital the day before, transformed overnight into Lucifer’s Little Soldier, Beelzebub’s Babe on a mission straight from hell.
 The consequence of not feeding her fast enough after her bath, led to her falling asleep with not enough food thereby throwing off her overnight feeding schedule.
 By trying to hold out and keep her close to the schedule of the other two we were introduced to her pissed off voice which frankly could crack glass.
 We held strong, and despite feeling a little haggard the next morning, we survived.

-Our family was not exactly small to begin with.
 Now it is simply busting.
 We are animal lovers and in addition to 2 cats we have 2 very spoiled beagles.
 Not exactly field predators, our beagles don’t suffer not from much apart from coach sores an obesity.
 Integrating our new additions into our existing gang is important to Kristen and I so that we can all have fun together for years to come.
 Here is Riley (the big boned one) and Presley very gently saying hello.

 The engineer in me is working overtime to find efficiencies, systems, and organizational tactics to make this family of 5 a well oiled (or soiled) machine.
 I am driving Kristen crazy with “the fastest way to change a diaper’, ‘giving vitamins with the fewest moves’, and ‘bath time in under 6 minutes’.
 Annoying as I likely am, I hope some sense of order will reduce the frustration and lead to more happy days than sad.